Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 Biochemical

-• “It is biochemically impossible to increase oxytocin when there are high levels of cortisol, and, conversely, when there are low levels of cortisol, it increases.”
+• “It is biochemically impossible to increase oxytocin when there are high levels of cortisol, and, conversely, when there are low levels of cortisol it increases.”

-While hyperdynamic yoga may provide an initial boost of energy and excitement, its focus on shallow breathing and activation of the sympathetic nervous system has counterproductive effects, such as increased cortisol levels, decreased oxygenation, and disconnection from the present moment.
+While hyper-dynamic yoga may provide an initial boost of energy and excitement, its focus on shallow breathing and activation of the sympathetic nervous system has counterproductive effects, such as increased cortisol levels, decreased oxygenation, and disconnection from the present moment.

 On the other hand, gentle, calm, and mindful yoga, characterized by deep breathing and gentle movements, offers a path to a state of complete health.

-So which yoga should we choose?
+So, which type of yoga should we choose?

-The answer is clear: the one that gives us a feeling of fullness and balance in body, mind, and spirit.
+The answer is clear: the one that gives us a feeling of fullness and balance in body, mind and spirit.

-By practicing a yoga that nourishes our being on all levels, we open ourselves to the possibility of experiencing life with greater clarity, presence, and gratitude.
+By practicing yoga that nourishes our being on all levels, we open ourselves to the possibility of experiencing life with greater clarity, presence, and gratitude.

-Your whole being will thank you.
+Your whole being will thank you for it.

 May peace and gratitude always be present on your path, sowing the seeds for continuous transformation.